Where we work

 The food situation only exacerbates these dire and inhumane living conditions.
 Those who do receive a food parcel are given partially defrosted microwaveable meals.
 These are regularly past their sell-by-dates, with mould gathering on the top, and the contents crawling with maggots.

 Project Armonia was established in July 2019 to address this failure.
-Our free-restaurant serves warm, nutritious meals to those who need it most, such as pregnant women, nursing mothers, the elderly, disabled people, and those no longer eligible to receive food in camp.
+Our free-restaurant serves warm, nutritious meals, which in 2019 was focused on those who needed it most, such as pregnant women, nursing mothers, the elderly, disabled people, and those no longer eligible to receive food in camp.

 Media resources to learn more